lunardao/dao/README.md

 ### Sentinels

 LunarDAO Sentinels is a committee with a role of a treasury veto agent.
-It is a multi-sig Gnosis Safe which of eight members in total.
+It is a multi-sig Gnosis Safe with eight members in total.
 The DAO flow of proposal, vote, execution is done fully on-chain and without any interaction or approval needed by Sentinels.
 However, the Sentinels are the last fall back solution as they can reject a malicious proposal even if it has been approved by the community.
 Five are needed to execute a decision.

 *A malicious proposal can include:*